What Is a Guardian ad Litem and What Do They Do?

 - A GAL becomes involved when parents cannot agree on custody or placement of the child.
 Unless the court waives the requirement, the parents must first try to reach an agreement through mediation.

 - A GAL is appointed by a family court commissioner or judge, usually upon request of one of the parents.

-- The GAL investigates facts that are relevant to the issues in your case.
-Much of the investigation is called “informal discovery,” which is conducted through interviews with each parent, the child or other people with significant information.
+- The GAL investigates facts relevant to the issues in the case.
+Much of the investigation is called “informal discovery,” which is conducted through interviews with each parent, the child, or other people with significant information.

 - The GAL may use “formal discovery” to assist in the investigation, including interrogatories, requests for document production, or conducting depositions.

 - The GAL generally will give the parents and/or attorneys a preliminary summary of what the GAL will present to the judge.
 The findings could change depending on additional evidence or facts that are uncovered.